bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-history-and-everything-else.md

 Yeah, yeah.
 So there's several reasons why you can't do this.
 And so the solution in the current full specs that you know LND, LDK all these people use is and I'm working on two Now is you sort of pretend?
-It's there right you you send the hashes you get the pre images, but you don't actually touch the commitment transaction you don't add this HTLC output because you can't And you know it works, but it also worries me because it's like, oh, people are like, oh, I'm sending one Sat.
+It's there right, you send the hashes, you get the pre images, but you don't actually touch the commitment transaction you don't add this HTLC output because you can't And you know it works, but it also worries me because it's like, oh, people are like, oh, I'm sending one Sat.
 And you're like, yeah, but it works very differently whether you're sending a 100,000 Satoshis or one.
 And there's like a completely qualitative difference in what's happening under the hood that people are not aware of.
 And I worry about that because it's like, I don't have an actual thought out fear.